SAP-samples/teched2025-AD160/exercises/ex1/README.md

 ![LLM](images/llm.jpg)

 3. Now we have to enter the AI Core client ID and secret.
+You find this information in the aicore.txt file on your desktop.

 ![AICore](images/AICore.jpg)